apache/druid/docs/configuration/index.md

 ###### Automatic compaction TuningConfig
 You can optionally use the `granularitySpec` object to configure the segment granularity of the compacted segments.
-> Automatic compaction does not support query granularity.

 `granularitySpec` takes the following keys:

 |Field|Description|Required|
 |-----|-----------|--------|
 |`segmentGranularity`|Time chunking period for the segment granularity.
 Defaults to 'null'.
 Accepts all [Query granularity](../querying/granularities.md) values.|No|

+> Unlike manual compaction, automatic compaction does not support query granularity.

 ### Overlord